terrazzoapp/terrazzo/docs/integrations/json.md

 # JSON + Native App Integration

-Generate universal JSON from your Design Tokens Format Module (DTFM) tokens.
+Generate universal JSON from your Design Tokens Community Group (DTCG) tokens.
 This is usable by any platform, any language (provided you do a small amount of JSON parsing).

 ## Setup